Belmond Hotel das Cataratas

-Belmond Hotel das Cataratas is the only hotel in Iguassu National Park, a UNESCO World Heritage Centre in Brazil, and has access to Iguassu Falls.
+The Belmond Hotel das Cataratas is a historic resort, the only hotel in Iguassu National Park, a UNESCO World Heritage Centre in Brazil, and has access to Iguassu Falls.

+History

-The two storey Portuguese colonial style building first opened as a hotel in 1958.
+The two-story Portuguese colonial style hotel opened in 1958.
 Two further wings were added in 1971 and 1982.

-The hotel comprises a main building which houses the reception area, a bar and restaurant with terrace and an outdoor pool area with a casual restaurant.
+The main building houses the reception area, a bar and restaurant with terrace and an outdoor pool area with a casual restaurant.

 The hotel was the first property in Latin America to qualify for the ISO 14001 Environmental Management certification in recognition of its ecological operating policies.